 About

-Susanna, alongside Olivia Doutney is the Co-Founder and Co-Director of Liberata Collective CIC, a Community Interest Company serving Cultural Education and the Performing Arts.
-Baroque Gesture is central to their productions and their first production of Handel’s Orlando tours several major U.K. festivals over the 2023/24 season, supported by Arts Council England and The Fidelio Trust.
+Susanna is the Managing Director of Liberata Collective CIC, a Community Interest Company serving Cultural Education and the Performing Arts.
+Baroque Gesture is central to their productions and their current production of Handel’s Orlando tours several major U.K. festivals over the 2023/24 season, supported by Arts Council England, The Maria Bjӧrnson Memorial Fund, The Fidelio Trust and The Golsoncott Foundation.

 Susanna enjoys regularly appearing as a soprano soloist for numerous choral societies across England, highlights include singing for conductors Jonathan Willcocks (Guildford Choral), Brian Kay (Burford Singers) & Andrew Parnell (Ely Choral Society).